Networks and Inequality

 • In the 90s, people were given vouchers to move to lower poverty areas

-• Chetty at al. found that children did better as adults the longer they lived in higher income areas
+• Chetty at al. found that children did better as adults the longer they lived in higher income / higher mobility areas

 • Why?
 One (the best!) explanation is that people gain greater social capital